pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

   - `DiskQueueDepth`
   - `FreeStorageSpace`

-- `Enhanced Monitoring` (gathered from an agent on the DB instance).
+- `Enhanced Monitoring` (gathered from an agent on the DB instance). `👀`
-  - Useful when you need to see how different processes or threads use the CPU
+  - Useful when you need to see how `different processes or threads use the CPU`.
 - Access to over 50 new CPU, memory, file system, and disk I/O metrics

+Amazon RDS provides `metrics` in real time for the operating system (OS) that your DB instance runs on.
+You can view the metrics for your DB instance using the console.
+Also, you can consume the `Enhanced Monitoring`` JSON output from Amazon CloudWatch Logs in a monitoring system of your choice.

 ### [RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling)
 With RDS storage autoscaling, you can set the desired maximum storage limit.
 Autoscaling will manage the storage size.
 RDS storage autoscaling monitors actual storage consumption and then scales capacity automatically when actual utilization approaches the provisioned storage capacity.

 ### `👀` `*Q` Enable Enhanced Monitoring
-Amazon RDS provides `metrics` in real time for the operating system (OS) that your DB instance runs on.
-You can view the metrics for your DB instance using the console.
-Also, you can consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice.

 ---
 ## Amazon Aurora DB